School Science Lessons

 Silver acetate may be used to test for cations.

-Silver bromide Ag Br, silver (I) bromide, Ag Br, yellow solid, dissolves in concentrated ammonia solution (photography emulsions, used in the early daguerreotypes).
+Silver bromide Ag Br, silver (I) bromide, Ag Br, yellow solid, dissolves in concentrated ammonia solution (photography emulsions, used in daguerreotypes).

 Silver chloride